bjornum/main_assignment-pro1001/MiscPlanning/Journey.md

 - Produce Map section completed.
 It is good enough
 - Produce section above now is ok on mobile and desktop.
+- Intro Produce Section at the top completed
+- Navbar Completed
+- Sidebar Completed
+- Newsletter Completed
+- CSS Cleaned up some
+- V2 is getting closer to completion.